 All staff authorised to administer medicines will follow administration procedures as advised by a healthcare professional and as agreed with the parents and child.
 Where the medicine requires specialist technique or equipment, e.g. inhaler, the members of staff responsible for administration will be required to demonstrate competence before taking on this role, as assessed by the Headteacher and additionally by a healthcare professional if required.
 In the event of pain medicine needing to be administered as part of a care plan, or in the event of administration of non-prescription pain medicine explicit consent will be needed from parents in order to check the most recent dosage and ensure administration is within safe guidelines; in this instance, contact will be made with parents to clarify the most recent dosage and to agree further administration of the pain medicine, if necessary.
-A written record of this discussion will be requested to be signed by parents at the end of the school day.
 Parents have the opportunity to come into school to administer any medicines should they wish to do so, or if this is deemed the most appropriate option for the child.
 If a child refuses to take medicines, staff will not force them to do so, but will note this in the records and inform parents immediately or as soon as is reasonably possible.